-Research Training Fellowships are intended to provide training opportunities for academics, clinicians and allied health professionals who wish to pursue a research career in ageing, rehabilitation or palliative care.
+Research Training Fellowships are intended to provide training opportunities for clinicians and allied health professionals who wish to pursue a research career in understanding the underpinning mechanisms of ageing, the treatment of age-related diseases and frailty or improving health and social care for older people.
 We advertise 4 fellowships annually, usually in the autumn.

 All fellows are expected to undertake a higher degree (e.g. MPhil, MRes, PhD, MD).
 The proposed project should be kept relatively simple and appropriate for successful completion of the higher degree and address one (or more) of DMT’s priority areas for support:

 - Research into the underpinning mechanisms of age-related disease

 - Research into the causes and treatments of disease, disability and frailty related to ageing which have the potential to have a meaningful impact on the health and well-being of older people within a reasonable time frame.